-If there’s very little conversation in a certain niche-based community, then it likely has no potential for a Print-on-Demand business to be built around it; you need one that is active with many discussion threads.
+If there is very little conversation in a certain niche-based community, then it likely has no potential for a print-on-demand business to be built around it; you need one that is active with many discussion threads.
 Where possible, follow or keep tabs on these threads as the people that interact with them are likely to turn into your customers in the future.

 Step 2: Get Your Designs & Website Ready